Nuwara Eliya The Hill Country, Sri Lanka Travel Guide

 Fewer tourists, lower prices.
 Lush green landscapes.
 Good balance of weather and crowd levels.

 Increased chance of rain.
-Some routes are muddy, mist reduces visibility.
+Some trails are muddy, mist reduces visibility.

 Jun-Aug